 (248) 321-4579 Cell

-Economic studies have indicated that investing in energy efficiency and alternative energy production would create AT LEAST twice the amount of Michigan jobs as building all of the eight coal plants currently proposed.
-According to studies by the Renewable Energy Policy Project and the American Council for an Energy-Efficient Economy, say that Michigan could create 46,000 new jobs by investing in renewable energy and efficiency.
+Economic studies have indicated that investing in energy efficiency and alternative energy production would create many more Michigan jobs as building all of the eight coal plants currently proposed.
+According to studies by the Renewable Energy Policy Project and the American Council for an Energy-Efficient Economy, Michigan could create 46,000 new jobs by investing in renewable energy and efficiency.